byuflowlab/DynamicStallModels.jl/docs/src/riso_example.md

 ## Functional Solve Example

 This version of the Risø method uses the functional solve.
-The functional solve uses an ODE solver like `DifferentialEquations.jl` to automaticall solve the state rate equations.
+The functional solve uses an ODE solver like `DifferentialEquations.jl` to automatically solve the state rate equations.

 To begin, we prepare for a functional solve.
 In this example, we will be using the NACA 0030 polar from Faber's paper.
 This is a polar that was created using `webplotdigitizer.com` and was extended using extrapolation with `CCblade.jl`. `DelimitedFiles.jl` is then used to read in this file.